 What’s in this Angel Food Cake Recipe?

-Made without butter, it’s less dense than traditional cakes, and it’s super simple to make.
+Made without butter, angel food cake is less dense than traditional cakes, and it’s super simple to make.
 It’s perfectly airy and light, meaning that you can easily enjoy more than one slice.

 - Cake Flour Substitute: The recipe card calls for a mix of all-purpose flour and cornstarch as a substitute for cake flour.
 But if you have some cake flour on hand, you can use an equivalent amount (1 cup) instead.

-- Vanilla Extract: Vanilla adds flavor to the cake.
+- Vanilla Extract: Enhances the natural flavor of the cake.

 - Cream of Tartar: This is an acidic ingredient that helps to stabilize the egg whites, which prevents the cake from collapsing–it’s delicate!